frank038/Gsearcher/README.md

 Free to use and modify.

+Requirements:
+- python3
+- gtk3 binding
+- xdg-open (to open the files searched by double clicking on it)

 This is a program for searching text in files.
 It is also a simple frontend to the console program find for searching files by name or by modification time or by access time.
 It is written in Python3 and Gtk3 libraries.
 Python3-magic and optionally exiftool for metadata are needed.